neilhwatson/evolve_cfengine_freelib/README.md

 the common bundle efl_c.
 A record consists of a single line and the required fields.

-Details and exmples are here:
+Details and examples are here: http://evolvethinking.com/category/cfengine/efl/
-http://evolvethinking.com/category/cfengine/efl/

 A skeleton bundle is provided for those that wish to create new bundles.